andreavillegasm/VueProject-BattleShip/README.md

 ## On this repo
 1. Battleship game in root folder
-2. Vue Excercises in Vue Excercises Folder
+2. Vue Excercises in VueExcercises folder

 ## Overview